 How do you handle your child’s meltdown?
-I have to be honest, I was not always the greatest when it came to handling my child’s meltdown.
+I must be honest, I was not always the greatest when it came to handling my child’s meltdown.
 There were many times that I handled it poorly.
 Even several that I was embarrassed with myself for the way I handled it.
 I remember sitting in my room of an evening re-hashing the entire scene in my head.
 Then thinking I was the worst parent for the way I handled it.
 I’m telling you this for those of you out there that have done the same thing.
 I want you to know you are not alone!

 How to Handle Your Child’s Meltdown